 Maybe it’s the thrill of charging into burning buildings, operating on human brains and hearts, or creating life-giving gardens out of garbage heaps.
 Whatever your calling is, it fits you because it is what you were created for.

 Before you can figure out what you were created to do — or what to do with your life — you must know who created you.
-Your self-image and identity changes how you see yourself, others, and the world.
-The only way to plant your self-image firmly in strength, courage, security, freedom, joy, love and peace is to meet your Maker.
-Now, before it’s too late.
+Your self-image and identity changes how you see yourself, others, and the world!
+Here’s how to plant your self-image in strength, courage, security, freedom, joy, love and peace so you can do what you were created to do…

 I was created to lead, but I didn’t accept that calling until recently.
 I’m 48 years old; finally — a year ago — I allowed myself to believe I could be a leader through my She Blossoms blogs and books.